 Tip: Put anti-fatigue mats under your rugs to add comfort and softness to your space.
 I stand and work a lot in my campervan and it’s nice to take some of the stress off!

-Little things like cabinet pulls or trim molding add a touch of flair and a homey ambiance to a campervan.
+Little things like cabinet pulls or trim molding add a touch of flair and a homey ambiance to campervan decor.
 If you want a subtle change, but can’t commit to a full makeover, try switching out your hardware!

 Cushions and Upholstery